AbanteAI/mentat/docs/source/user/context.rst

 Context
 =======

+Context refers to portions of your code/files which are sent to the LLM along with your question/task.
 An LLM is only as good as its context.
 Therefore we provide a number of ways to manually manage and inspect context as well as a few tools to attempt to automatically select a context.

 Files can be manually added to context as a command line argument when starting mentat or with the :code:`/include` command during a session.
 Files can be removed from context with the :code:`/exclude` command.
 Mentat always puts all included files into the system message sent to the LLM so you probably don't want to start mentat with :code:`mentat .`.
 If you do want mentat to intelligently select the context from your prompt you should run :code:`mentat -a` and mentat will build its own context.
 For more see :ref:`auto context`.